hraizes/hraizes.github.io/_pages/index.md

 When I need a break from using my left brain, I enjoy writing, practicing my French, or re-reading my favorite books, *We Are All Completely Beside Ourselves* and *Steppenwolf*.
 I am also a Co-Curator for TEDxUCDavis 2020.
 We are holding an online conference under the theme of "What's Ne(x)t?" in the Spring of 2021.
 Check out our [website](http://www.tedxucdavis.org) for more information.

-If I haven't bored you yet, feel free to take a look around.
+If I haven't bored you yet, feel free to take a look around my site.
+It's an ongoing project but you can find past adventure stories under blog and passion projects under portfolio.
+More information on my past work experiences can be found in my resume or on LinkedIn.